Services & Pricing:

 Increased coordination (proprioceptive feedback)

-Taping can either be applied at the end of a regular session to support the treatment and aftercare, or it can be used in a seperate session either at Melton Wellness House, or in Melton itself.
+Taping can either be applied at the end of a regular session to support the treatment and aftercare, or it can be used in a separate session either at Melton Wellness House, or in Melton itself.
 Some athletes may opt for this, for example, as a precautionary measure to protect a niggling injury before a competition, or to protect an area of acute injury in the first couple days after the trauma has occurred (where hands-on treatment is not yet suitable) - please see above for pricing details.